 Murphy has held several positions in the private sector, Ramada Inc. where she served as Vice President of Worldwide Reservations and as Director of Ramada Management Institute, the training and education division.
 She also served as the Executive Director (Dean) of Business and Management Programs for the corporate office of The University of Phoenix.
 Since 1993 Murphy has led a consulting firm that provides program evaluation and analytical services to public and private sector clients.

 She also co-founded, with Beverly Carver, the Scottsdale Center for the Arts Poetry Series, and worked for 12 years with the Curator of Education, featuring local, regional, and national writers who were commissioned to create original works in response to visual art that was included in traveling exhibitions.

-Over the past five years, Murphy has been working in visual art, particularly in the area of visual poetry.
+Over the past several years, Murphy has been working in visual art, particularly in the area of visual poetry.
 Her work has been exhibited and sold in multiple exhibits throughout the United States.